 DAY 11: KAIKOURA / CHRISTCHURCH

 This morning take joy in a whale watching cruise.
 Marvel at the giant Sperm Whale and the Dusky Dolphin.
-This afternoon return to Christchurch.
+This afternoon relax on board the Coastal Pacific train* as you take in the beautiful scenery during your journey back to Christchurch.

 First day back at work today but I thought I’d send an e-mail to thank you and your colleagues for all your help in making for a worthwhile trip to NZ!
 Given Christchurch had it’s own problems to deal with I appreciated you guys looking after me and it was so nice of you to come in person to the airport on my final day, so I’ll certainly recommend Pacific Travel if anyone asks me about my trip to the South Island.